teemukostamo/polluters_api/README.md

 - `heroku config:set PORT=4000`
 - `heroku config:set DATABASE_NAME=database.db`

 To keep automatic deployment in the CI/CD pipeline, add your Heroku API key to your GitHub repository secrets.
 Heroku API key is found on Heroku dashboard at `Account settings -> API key`.
+Change the `heroku_app_name` and `healthcheck` url match the ones of your newly created Heroku app.

 # Improvements / Further development